tenent007963/Photo2PPT/README.md

  3. "Status" socket able to check if server side is online and return appropriate info
  4. Auto reconnect for both server & client
  5. Simplified code
+ 6. Discard unwanted ppt and save only current active ppt file
+ 7. Check for filename when generating failsafe file